Childhood gender nonconformity: Parental reactions

 Parents with gender non-conforming children may not know where to turn to express their feelings.
 Many parents accept their child's behavior, but are more concerned about the overall well-being of the child.
 In some cases families are not accepting of their child's non-conformity, typically lashing out with punishment grounded on homophobia and sexism.
 Regardless of the stance a parent decides to take on gender non-conformity, it will affect the child and the child's relationship with the family.

 Transphobia can occur when gender nonconforming children are met with others who do not understand or accept what they are going through.
-Dr. Diane Ehrensaft states that, "Transphobia is the anxieties, prejudices, aspersion, aggression, and hatred cast on individuals who do not accept the gender assigned to them at birth but instead play outside that definition of self or perhaps any binary categorizations of gender, possibly to the extent of altering their body."
+Diane Ehrensaft states that, "Transphobia is the anxieties, prejudices, aspersion, aggression, and hatred cast on individuals who do not accept the gender assigned to them at birth but instead play outside that definition of self or perhaps any binary categorizations of gender, possibly to the extent of altering their body."
 Transphobia can become a serious conflict within the family and can damage the relationship the child has with his or her family.

 Parents who recognize that they have gender non-conforming children sometimes experience a feeling of loss, shock, denial, anger, and despair.
 These feelings typically subside as a parent learns more about gender nonconformity.
 However, there are families that remain unaccepting of gender nonconformity and correlate it to psychological or social problems.
 Licensed Marriage and Family Therapist Jean Malpas says, "Some react very negatively and the gender nonconformity can become a significant source of conflict between parents and a damaging source of disconnection between parent and child."